Ramish-Amir/invonix/README.md

 - The project is configured to deploy previews and production via GitHub Actions and Vercel.
 See `.github/workflows/deploy-preview.yml` for the preview pipeline.

-## Contribution

-Contributions are welcome.
-Open an issue or submit a pull request describing the change and tests where applicable.

-## License

-Specify your license here (e.g., MIT).
-If you haven't chosen one yet, add a `LICENSE` file.

 ---

 Maintained by Ramish-Amir — built for fast, accurate plan takeoffs and straightforward invoice generation.